 Mission to North America (MNA), a Permanent Committee of the Presbyterian Church in America (PCA), is assigned the task of coordinating the PCA response to disasters in the US and Canada.
 MNA accomplishes this vital task through dedicated staff members of MNA Disaster Response (DR) who mobilize presbyteries, churches and individuals to use their time, talent and treasure to prepare for and respond to disaster.

 The answers to those questions did not come easily or swiftly.
-Some folks thought that the involvement of the PCA in disaster response would fade after the Hurricane Katrina Response, but that is not what happened.
-The robust mobilization of God’s people to AL, MS and LA ignited a fire that continues to burn and grow brighter.
-For some folks in the PCA this was their first experience to undertake mercy ministry with the gospel fuel of love-driven sacrifice.
+Some folks thought that the involvement of the PCA in disaster response would fade after the Hurricane Katrina response, but that is not what happened.
+The robust mobilization of God’s people to Alabama, Mississippi, and Louisiana ignited a fire that continues to burn and grow brighter.
+For some folks in the PCA this was their first experience to undertake mercy ministry with the Gospel fuel of love-driving sacrifice.

-If MNA was to have one warehouse it was clear the Chattanooga / North GA area was central to the majority of the churches in the PCA and also central to where the majority of our responses occurred.
-The area is within eight hours of most places east of the Mississippi River with several interstates that access the area from FL, the Midwest, the Gulf, and the entire Eastern Seaboard including the northern-most region of the country.
+If MNA DR was to have one warehouse it was clear the Chattanooga / north Georgia area was central to the majority of the churches in the PCA and also central to where the majority of our responses had occurred.
+The area is within eight hours of most places east of the Mississippi River with several interstates that access the area from Florida, the Midwest, the Gulf, and the entire Eastern Seaboard including the northern-most region of the country.

-While continuing to pray for wisdom, we began raising funds to establish a warehouse and investigating site options.
-Grace Presbyterian Church in Dalton GA committed several acres of property of their spacious campus to build a new warehouse if adequate funds would become available, but after much prayer and careful investigation it was evident that the cost to purchase an existing warehouse was in our best interest.
+While continuing to pray for wisdom, we began raising funds to establish a warehouse while investigating site options.
+Grace Presbyterian Church in Dalton, Georgia committed several acres of property of their spacious campus to build a new warehouse if adequate funds would become available, but after much prayer and careful investigation it was evident that the cost to purchase an existing warehouse was in our best interest.